makkenagithub/04-expense-infra-dev/README.md

 ```
 ssh -i <private key filename> openvpnas@<public IP of vpn server>
 ```
-opnvpnas is a default user in opne von AMI server.
+openvpnas is a default user in open vpn AMI server.

 Then it asks for lot of things.
 Initially give yes, and then press enter to make all values as default.
 In between it asks for user name password.
 Give a user name (openvpn) and a password of min 8 chars and remember it.